chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

 RPT Parameters
 ^^^^^^^^^^^^^^^^

 As seen in the previous example (:doc:`../photon-count-calculation-in-a-cylindrical-vessel/photon-count-calculation-in-a-cylindrical-vessel`), in the subsection ``rpt parameters``, we define the values of the set of parameter necessary for calculating the counts using the Monte Carlo method.
-These common parameters used for the RPT simulation are described in the `RPT parameters <../../../parameters/rpt/rpt_parameters.html>`_ documentation page.
+These common parameters used for the RPT simulation are described in the :doc:`../../../parameters/rpt/rpt_parameters` documentation page.

 .. code-block:: text